 While tablets have become important tools in education today, typing on the computer is still a crucial skill for students to learn.
 Keyboarding means the muscles in the hand are involved in typing; the student feels his or her way through the activity instead of using the eyes as a guide.

 Children will often benefit from studying keyboarding alongside learning how to read.
 That’s because in a multi-sensory course, such as Touch-type Read and Spell, the learning process reinforces phonics.
-Students hear an audio played aloud, see the letter or word on the screen and then type it.
+Students hear a word spoken, see the word on the screen and then type it.

 This helps them with the sound-letter mapping required for decoding and spelling.
 It also reinforces sight-reading skills through repetitive drills of high frequency vocabulary.